Grayson-Remington/dry-utility-mongo/README.md

 Features to Add:

 - Edit a row
+- pop up or drop down module for adding things
 - styling
-- delete files

 - toast notfications
-- loading states
-- change projectNumber to projectId for all grids